This Azure article will discuss how to connect to SQL server from Azure Data Studio. Along with that, we will also discuss a few other topics.

-3. Select the Selected networks option for Public network access –> then click on the Save button to save the changes.
+3. Select the Selected Networks option for Public network access –> then click the Save button to save the changes.

-4. Now, navigate to the Azure Data Studio, and click on the Ok button on the error pop-up.
-Finally, click on the Connection button, and this time you won’t get any error and will move to the next screen.
+4. Now, navigate to the Azure Data Studio and click the OK button on the error pop-up.
+Finally, click on the Connection button; this time, you won’t get any error and will move to the next screen.

-Click on the Add an Account dropdown and then click on the Add an account option.
+Click the Add an Account dropdown and then the Add an Account option.

-5. Login with your Azure credentials and click on the Ok button on the next pop-up.
+5. Login with your Azure credentials and click the OK button on the next pop-up.

-6. Now, you can able to see we are able to connect the Azure Data Studio with Azure SQL DB successfully.
+6. Now, we can connect the Azure Data Studio with Azure SQL DB successfully.

 - Azure SQL Database Vs. SQL Server